canonical/bugit-v2/README.md

 #### Local Snap

 1. Clone the repo
-2. Install snapcraft `sudo snap install snapcraft --edge --classic`
+1. Install snapcraft `sudo snap install snapcraft --edge --classic`
-3. `snapcraft clean && snapcraft pack`
+1. `snapcraft clean && snapcraft pack`
-4. Once snapcraft produces a `.snap` file, `sudo snap install ./bugit-v2_0.1_amd64.snap --dangerous --devmode` (replace the filename with the real one) to install it.
+1. Once snapcraft produces a `.snap` file, `sudo snap install ./bugit-v2_0.1_amd64.snap --dangerous --devmode` (replace the filename with the real one) to install it.
-5. Run the app with `sudo bugit jira`
+1. Run the app with `sudo bugit.bugit-v2 jira` or `sudo bugit.bugit-v2 lp`

 To uninstall, `sudo snap remove bugit`